emafasce/bioinformatics/README.md

 FUNDAMENTAL TASK

-What network behaves better on this dataset?
-- Segmentation
+- Segmentation with two networks
-- Classification

 QUESTIONS TO EXPLORE